 Just be on the lookout if the signal is elevated to a higher degree.

-Ye, it jumps from one to three.
+Yep, it jumps from one to three.
 This is the part where folks get excited about a potential day off (though the odds are rarely in our favour.
 Thanks, Li’s Field).
-Your day will still remain much the usual, though the sky may be feeling a little under the weather at this point.
+Your day will remain much the usual, though the sky may be a little cloudy and grey at this point.
 You can expect winds with a sustained speed of 41 to 62 kilometres per hour.

 - Kindergartens may be closed